 Mai Chau is also the place for textile lovers to buy brocade products and even learn the process, the traditions related to weaving of Thai women.

 Take a look at our complete Mai Chau Travel Guide

 Moc Chau Plateau is the hidden paradise no one will tell you about.
 As the capital of Son La, Moc Chau is 200km away from the crowded Hanoi, offering a wonderful getaway with cool air, green tea hills, spring flower, and ethnic villages.

-Visiting tea hills would be a wonderful chance to admire beautiful landscape and taste the famous Moc Chau tea at the same time.
+Visiting tea hills would be a wonderful chance to admire the beautiful landscapes and taste the famous Moc Chau tea at the same time.

 Waterfalls, caves, plum valley and villages are all worthy to discover in Moc Chau.
 And don’t forget to taste the local delicacies before you leave.